top of page

 Why the T20 Deserves Serious Respect

 Too many applicants underestimate T20 programs because they overvalue brand labels.
+That is a mistake.

 1. Excellent Regional Power

 Many T20 schools dominate their home markets.
+Examples:

 • McCombs in Texas